AleksandrShurakov/AleksandrShurakov/README.md

 ## About Me:
 🧔 Aleksandr Shurakov
-🖥️ School21 student, Learning DS and ML
+🖥️ School21 student, learning DS and ML
-👨‍🎓 Digging into ML and NLP stuff
 🌇 Moscow, Russia

 ## Languages and Tools: